Anhgrew/AnhGrew/README.md

 Here are some details about me:

 - 🌱 I enjoy learning about new technologies and staying up-to-date with the latest trends.
-Recently, I have been exploring Jenkins, Azure DevOps, Kubernetesband Terraform and AWS to enhance my skills.

 - 🤔 I am seeking help with creating new start-up projects and bringing innovative ideas to life.

-- 💬 Feel free to ask me about anything related to DevOps, software development, or technology in general.
-I'm always happy to share my knowledge and experience!
+- 💬 Feel free to ask me about anything related to DevOps, software development.

 - 📫 You can reach me on LinkedIn, where I'm active and responsive.